 Mild cases of TBI can result in temporary symptoms of headaches, dizziness, slowed speech, and more.
 Severe cases can result in long periods of unconsciousness or coma, which can also be fatal.

-Internal Injuries and Bleeding
+Internal Fatal Injuries

 Bruising and lacerations are easy to identify.
 Internal injuries and bleeding are much harder to see and often require a diagnosis from a medical professional using specialized diagnostic equipment.